tpapedce/formation/README.md

 What happens if tomorrow i decided to edit a root ?
 All your code is break down.
 This part consist to add a functionnality for ask a route for a Controller and an Action using a function.
 Replace the manually entered href by a call of this function.

+# 7 - Add Feature : Ajax !
+Flower Party :)
+* Change the comportment of the form to add a comment in a news page.
+* The form are include in the same page of the news.
+On top and bottom of comment list.
+* Form to add new comment must work now with ajax.
+So when user submit his form, don't reload the page but post an ajax query to valid the form.
+* Show errors or add new comment directly if there are no error.
+* The HTTP Response of any ajax call must be a JSON Object.